VasilHristovDev/SVG_CLI_EDITOR/README.md

 # SVG_CLI_EDITOR
-Second project for FMI's Object Oriented Programming Course 2022
+## Second project for FMI's Object Oriented Programming Course 2022

-A console app where you can read SVG files.
+A console app where you can read, edit and create SVG files.

 ## Console App Features:
 1. Open an SVG file and store all its figures inside a container - **open "<path_to_file>**